Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators

-In Section~\ref{section:B1} of the appendix, we show that the fourth moments of the full-information residuals are bounded as $\sum_{t=1}^T \eta_t \braces{ y_t(k) - \iprod{ \xv_t , \optbv_t(k) } }^4 = \bigO{T^{1/2}R^2}$ using the moment conditions and covariate regularity, i.e. Assumptions~\ref{assumption:moments} and \ref{assumption:covariate-regularity}.
-What remains to be shown is that the adaptively selected predictors' residuals ``tracks'' that of the deterministic full-information predictors, in the sense that they have roughly the same fourth moment.
-To this end, the following proposition calculates what we refer to as the ``prediction tracking error''.
-We focus our exposition on the treatment $k=1$:
+In Section~\suppref{section:C5} of the appendix, we show that the fourth moments of the full-information residuals are bounded as $\sum_{t=1}^T \eta_t \braces{ y_t(k) - \iprod{ \xv_t , \optbv_t(k) } }^4 = \bigO{T^{1/2}R}$ using the moment conditions and covariate regularity, i.e. Assumptions~\mainref{assumption:moments} and \ref{assumption:covariate-regularity}.
+What remains to be shown is that the adaptively selected predictors' residuals ``track'' those of the deterministic full-information predictors, in the sense that they have roughly the same fourth moment.